Commercial Bank Loans for Small Businesses

 - There are five important factors involved in qualifying for a small business loan.
 Factors include credit history, how much money you will need for start-up assets, your business plan, and your documentation for your loan officer.

-- In order for a small business to get off the ground, or to keep operating, it must have financing.
+- For a small business to get off the ground, or to keep operating, it must have financing.
 There are typically two sources of financing for small businesses.
 One is debt financing.
 Small businesses can apply to banks or other financial institutions, like credit unions, for commercial loans.

 - Small businesses take out commercial bank loans for a variety of reasons.
 Loans can come from other sources as well.
 Credit unions make loans to small businesses.
 Loans can be made using accounts receivable or inventory as collateral.
 Borrowing money is expensive for a company and raises its risk.

 - When you open a business, one of your first tasks should be to open a business bank account.
-It is important to keep your personal and business finances separate.
-It's not enough to just keep separate records.
-You should actually keep the money physically separate in different bank accounts, one set up as a business account.
+Keeping your personal and business finances separate is important.
+It's not enough to keep separate records.
+You should keep the money physically separate in different bank accounts, one set up as a business account.

 - Small businesses need access to short-term business loans for working capital and other needs that can be resolved within one year.